Pauliceia/database/README.md

 sql/4_1_restore_tb_places_from_edit_database_into_pauliceia_database.sql

-4. Remove and create the layer again on Geoserver
+4. Remove and create the layer again on Geoserver, if it exists.

 ### 4.2 Import and fix the 'streets_pilot_area' Shapefile into the 'pauliceia_edit' database